Overlooking The Old Town Of Bruges

-Now while I can achieve a better result through experimentation on the desktop, I wanted to make the point that we all make photos, on occasions, that are little more than visual records of the places we’ve been and what we’ve seen.
+While I can achieve a better result through experimentation on the desktop I wanted to make the point that we all make photos, on occasions, that are little more than visual records of the places we’ve been and what we’ve seen.

 So Why Would I Call This A Successful Photo?